 Starting at the West Yellowstone Entrance, head south along the ring road.
 Your first must-see sight on your Yellowstone day trip should be Excelsior Geyser and the Grand Prismatic Springs.
 These are great introductions to the geothermal sights that Yellowstone has to offer, as they’re excellent examples of a geyser and hot springs.
 We loved the deep blue of Excelsior Geyser, and the rainbow-colored waters of Grand Prismatic Springs.

-The geyser known as Old Faithful is by far the most well-known of all of Yellowstone, and it’s one that you won’t want to miss on a Yellowstone day trip.
+The geyser known as Old Faithful is by far the most well-known of all of Yellowstone, and it’s one that you won’t want to miss on a Yellowstone vacation.
 The name Old Faithful comes from the regularity with which it erupts, almost every couple of hours.
 This happens because there is a large reservoir that fills up below the opening of the geyser, and erupts once the pressure build up is to much.
 You’ll want to time your visit so that it coincides with an eruption time, so that you can avoid waiting around for an hour for the geyser to erupt.

 The Continental Divide